Adolis García Player Props: Rangers vs. Dodgers

-On Saturday, Adolis Garcia (on the back of going 1-for-2 with a double) and the Texas Rangers play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 4:05 PM ET.
+Adolis Garcia, with a slugging percentage of .375 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Emmet Sheehan on the hill, July 23 at 2:35 PM ET.

-In his most recent appearance, he went 1-for-2 with a double against the Dodgers.
+In his most recent game he had a hitless showing (0-for-1) against the Dodgers.

 Adolis García Game Info & Props vs. the Dodgers